Symeon93/Summary_of_Pandas_and_Numpy/README.md

 The notebook is splitted in 4 chapters:

- -Managing Dataframes
+- Managing Dataframes
- -Grouping Data
+- Grouping Data
- -Handling missing values
+- Handling missing values
- -using hieararchical indexing
+- using hieararchical indexing